FirstTestStation/InterconnectIO_Master_Firmware/README.md

 The current version has been developed on a Raspberry Pi 5 using Visual Studio with the Raspberry Pi Pico extension, following the instructions in Getting Started with Pico_C.pdf dated 15 October 2024.

-For debugging, we utilize the GPIO pins of the Raspberry Pi 5, instead of the suggested debug probe.
+For debugging, we utilize a Pico board as debugger with a special software debug probe software (debugprobe_on_pico.uf2)

 Initially based on https://github.com/cronologic-de/webusb, the project has evolved to be a complete SCPI instrument without frontend interface (next phase).